Dr Emma Weitkamp

 As well as reaching adult audiences, Emma is keen to explore science communication designed to cater for the needs of children.
 She is currently running a Science Filmmaking Project with Year 10 pupils at several schools in Swindon and has recently written Cosmic Comics (funded by the STFC) and ScienceComics (funded by the EPSRC).

 Emma developed the MSc in Science Communication together with Professor Emeritus Frank Burnet.
 She currently leads the 'Writing Science and New Opportunities in Science Communication' modules that form part of this MSc and the PgCert in Practical Science Communication.
 Emma teaches on a level 3 Science Communication module and contributes to teaching on a range of undergraduate and postgraduate programmes offered by the Faculty.
 Emma has supervised over 25 MSc projects to completion and also supervises undergraduate project students.
 She was a finalist in the Curriculum Innovation Contest held by the University in 2010.

-Emma also supervises PhD students:
+Emma has also supervised the below PhD students:

 Publication, Dissemination and Impact

 Emma has published in journals such as Public Understanding of Science, New Media and Society, Research in Drama Education and Local Environment.
 In 2010 she co-edited Introducing Science Communication with Mark Brake.
-Emma has presented work at a range of national and international conferences including Public Communication of Science and Technology, Science in Society and European Communication Research and Education Association.
-Emma’s publications can be found in the UWE research repository.
+She has presented work at a range of national and international conferences including Public Communication of Science and Technology, Science in Society and European Communication Research and Education Association.
+Her publications can be found in the UWE research repository.